leematthewshome/robotAI_python3/README.md

 Run the code by entering  "python3 robotAI3/robotAI.py" (assuming you renamed the directory robotAI3).
 While the software is running the configuration web pages will be accessible at http://localhost:5000 (or use the IP address of your device if accessing remotely).

 The first time the code runs it will create a fresh configuration database for you.
 Edit the configuration using the URL above.
 You will need a subscription from https://thisrobotai.com to leverage any of the services provided through the website.
+That will include Speech To Text (STT) capabilities so you can give commands to This Robot AI verbally.
+If you dont want to leverage the online APIs but still want to give verbal commands, then you will need to leverage your own STT setup.
+One option is to use your own Google account.
+Code for that is here: https://github.com/leematthewshome/robotAI_GoogleSTT